shred/acme4j/src/site/markdown/usage/register.md

 Registration reg = new Registration(keyPair, accountLocationUri);

-client.deleteRegistration(reg);
+client.deactivateRegistration(reg);
 ```

-Depending on the CA, the related authorizations may be automatically deleted as well.
+Depending on the CA, the related authorizations may be automatically deactivated as well.
 The certificates may still be valid until expiration or explicit revocation.
-If you want to make sure the certificates are invalidated as well, revoke them prior to deleting your account.
+If you want to make sure the certificates are invalidated as well, revoke them prior to deactivation of your account.

+There is no way to reactivate the account once it is deactivated!

 ## Key Pair Utilities